Perchitti/rails-project/README.md

 ### ProjectBox Instructions

-Clone this repo in your terminal: cd into rails-travel-app directory
+Clone this repo in your terminal: <br>
+cd into rails-project-2 directory  <br>
-Run bundle install to install gems
+Run bundle install to install gems <br>
 Run rake db:migrate
 To start the server, run rails s
 In your browser, go to https://localserver:3000